d3xMachina/Suikoden-Fix/README.md

 - Disable diagonal movements
 - Save anywhere in the last save slot (be careful to not softlock yourself)
 - Speed up the game (speedhack, experimental).
+- Disable the speed up of the music when the battle speed change
 - Disable footstep sounds
 - Adjust framerate and vsync